hriaz17/hw3/README.md

 ## Submitting your work

-When you've completed your work, you can submit the assignment by merging the `lastname_firstname_dev` into the main branch of your fork:
+When you've completed your work, you can submit the assignment by merging the `lastname_firstname_dev` into the main branch of your fork.
+You can do this either via the command line or the Github web interface.

 #### Command line: